kjosib/sophie/sophie/Sophie.md

 **This document is no mere reference.**
 It is the very source-file from which Sophie's parser and scanner are generated.
 It is up to date by definition.
-(However, it might get out ahead of the evaluator.)

 ## Productions start